 A minute from the water and placed in the heart of the town, The Seahorse Guesthouse was some prime real estate for only paying 15 bucks a night!
 Given, I had to share a room with an English guy, an Argentinian guy and a Scottish guy…

 But hey, things could have been worse 🙂

 FINALLY – time to see the beautiful sights of Coron.
 I skipped my way onto an adventure day tour with 8 other people AKA 4 couples….because being the 9th wheel is always a blast..

 The first stop was some snorkeling in the ocean.
 It was here, where I jumped off the wrong side of the boat and stabbed my foot on some coral, which was obviously stupid.
-After the self inflicted wound, we headed to a lake that was like no lake I have ever seen before.
-Hidden within the rocks and hills of an island, Kayangan Lake really knew how to take your breathe away.
+After the self-inflicted wound, we headed to a lake that was like no lake I have ever seen before.
+Hidden within the rocks and hills of an island, Kayangan Lake really knew how to take your breath away.

 I arrived at the Coron Underwater Garden Resort to the warm friendly faces and the greetings of two cute puppies that just didn’t even KNOW how much love they had coming their way.

 Even though I made little to no planning on this trip, I somehow experienced one of the most perfect weeks of my life.
 And even though I barely made a dent in seeing all the 7,000 possible islands to visit, I saw enough to know it is by far one of the most beautiful countries I have ever seen.
 The people were warm, loving and open.
 Undeniably one of the friendliest cultures I have ever encountered.
 The food was flavourful and made with love and the beaches and natural wonders are any wanderstluster’s dream.